ElBrewster/studyCards/questionsData/css.md

 - What are some of the newest additions to CSS3?
   (not all these are supported across all browser yet!) subgrid, accent-color, ::marker, :has(), :where(), media query ranges using <= ex: `@media (width <= 30rem){}`

+the grid or flex is changing the inside, not the parent container itself.
+So a flex item can contain the grid display

+## Good Resources--------------------

+5t3ph is the best [a conf talk](https://www.youtube.com/watch?v=Y50iqMlrqU8)